valerioarvizzigno/homecraft_vertex/README.md

 pip install -r requirements.txt
 ```

 7. Install gcloud SDK.
-It is needed to connect to VertexAI APIs. (https://cloud.google.com/sdk/docs/install-sdk)
+It is needed to connect to VertexAI APIs. [docs here](https://cloud.google.com/sdk/docs/install-sdk)
    Follow the instructions at the link depending on your OS.
 If using Homebrew on macOS you can simply install it with

  ```bash